intel/rv-brs-test-suite/README.md

 You can also select and run tests individually.
 For more information on running SCT, see the [SCT User Guide](http://www.uefi.org/testtools).

 ### Manual intervention tests
-Some SCT tests for the ACS require manual intervention or interaction.
+Some SCT tests require manual intervention or interaction.
 To run the tests, follow these steps.

 1. Move or copy the SCT logs into the result partition so they do not get overwritten.